-Apps like Self-help Anxiety Management provide other self-monitoring and self-help techniques, such as physical and mental relaxation for those who don’t find meditation effective.
+Apps like Self-help for Anxiety Management provide other self-monitoring and self-help techniques, such as physical and mental relaxation for those who don’t find meditation effective.

 General mental health apps.
 These apps enable users to enhance their self-awareness by controlling their mood, maintaining good habits and breaking bad ones, and cultivating positive thinking.
 For example, What’s Up? provides more than 100 questions to recognize your feelings and a Thinking Patterns page that helps you overcome negative thought patterns.
-The 7 Cups of Tea app has free trained “active listeners” available, who volunteer to care for people needing psychological help.
+The 7 Cups app has free trained “active listeners” available, who volunteer to care for people needing psychological help.

 Mental health apps for all

-After you’ve decided on your app’s specialization, the next step is to define the app’s functionality built around the core value it will deliver: provision of mental health services.
+Once you’ve decided on your app’s specialization, the next step is to define the app’s functionality built around the core value it will deliver: provision of mental health services.

 Sharing.
 This feature enables users to share on social networking sites to get support from friends or share directly with third-party healthcare providers, family members, and caregivers. iMoodJournal is highly rated by users for its Sharing Moods feature, which allows people to share their moods on social media, export their data in different formats, and send it via email.

-Who will use the app?
+- Who will use the app?

-What information will it contain?
+- What information will the app process?

-Will the app be used by a covered entity (doctor, hospital, or health plan)?
+- Will the app be used by a covered entity (doctor, hospital, or health plan)?

-A healthcare app becomes subject to HIPAA if it includes protected health information (PHI), such as information about a user’s physical and mental conditions, digital healthcare services, payment details, and other information that can be traced back to a specific patient.
+A healthcare app becomes subject to HIPAA if it includes protected health information, such as information about a user’s physical and mental conditions, digital healthcare services, payment details, and other information that can be traced back to a specific patient.
 If a covered entity uses an app, that app will also most likely have to comply with HIPAA regulations.

 Regulatory guidelines.
 Mental health services must be provided only by licensed therapists in order to avoid criminal and civil penalties.
 In-app therapists also have to be acquainted with federal and state laws (in the US), as mental health practices are regulated at the federal and state levels.
 If you’re not sure about what regulations your app should meet, use this interactive mobile health apps tool designed by the Federal Trade Commission.

 Passcodes, usernames, and biometrics.
 A username and password allowing a client to log in to their account adds security to an app.
-Biometric authentication techniques such as fingerprint and iris scans, facial recognition, and voice scanning are a step toward sophisticated security of mental health apps.
+Biometric authentication techniques such as fingerprint and iris scans, facial recognition, and voice scanning are a step toward sophisticated security for mental health apps.